-Erosion and Sediment Control (ESC)
+Erosion and Sediment Control

-Listed below are website links for additional information about ESC design and products, certifications, educational opportunities, and other government agency requirements.
-They include additional materials about compliance to Minneapolis Chapter 52: Erosion and Sediment Control Ordinance
+Listed below are links for information about Erosion and Sediment Control (ESC) design and products, certifications, educational opportunities and other requirements.
+They include additional materials about compliance to Minneapolis Chapter 52: Erosion and Sediment Control and Drainage Ordinance.

-- Water Related Fact Sheets
+MPCA - Water

 City of Minneapolis

 If you are planning a project in Minneapolis that may require an ESC permit, contact Jeremy Strehlo, 612-673-3973.

 Once you have obtained your Permit, call 612-673-3867 to notify the City when you are planning to start construction at least 48 hours in advance of any land disturbances.
 If you fail to do this, you may have to pay a fine, the permit could be revoked, or a stop work order could be issued.